psoloway/puppetlabs-tomcat/README.md

 #####`$catalina_home`

-Specifies the base directory for the Tomcat installation.
+Specifies the root directory of the Tomcat installation.

 #####`$user`